born-to-be-mad/misc/quotes_of_great_programmers_and_more.md

 * I think it would be a tragic statemenet of the universe if Java was the last language that swept through.
 (James Gosling)

+* The computer programmer is a creator of universes for which he alone is the lawgiver. ― Joseph Weizenbaum

 * The best smells are something that’s easy to spot and most of the time leads you to really interesting problems — Martin Fowler

 * Maintainable code is more important than clever code.(Van Rossum)